We’ve compiled the most common fees so you know exactly what to expect when starting your Arkansas LLC.

 The filing fee for this is $22.50 for online filings and $25 for paper.

 Additionally, depending on what type of business you plan to run, there may be a number of business licenses and permits you’ll need to obtain.
 Some of the most common licenses and permits you may need for your Arkansas business include:

 While determining what types of licenses and permits you need can be confusing, we’re here to help.
 With our partners at Avalara, we can provide you with a Business License Report to help you determine what types of licenses, permits, and registrations you may need for your company.

-For just $49, we can form your Arkansas LLC for you in just minutes.
-No LegalZoom promo code required: Pay just $49 plus filing fees for fast LLC formation in Arkansas.
+Starting at just $0 plus state fees, we can form your Arkansas LLC for you in just minutes.
+No LegalZoom promo code required: Pay just $0 plus filing fees for fast LLC formation in Arkansas.

 Yes, failure to pay your fees on time can result in a number of different penalties, including:

 Not sure when your fees are due?
 Use our Worry-Free Compliance Service to help you stay on track and keep your business legally compliant with the state.